Domiii/dbux/README.md

       * potentially ask user for confirmation first? (remember decision until restart or config option override?)

 ## TODO (other)
-* clear button for currently selected trace
 * bugs:
-   * dbux bugs out when no editor is open
    * `resolveCallIds` is broken in setTimeout1 as well as todomvc
       * seems to be related to callbacks
    * traces at cursor does not work for any callbacks in `todomvc`'s `view`